2017: In the rhythm of Vienna

 Three-four time is in the air in Vienna.
 Dance couples have been dancing on the dance floor to Johann Strauss' world-famous Blue Danube Waltz for 150 years already.
-Strauss specialists – and those aspiring to become one – dive into the exciting history of the Blue Danube Waltz in special exhibitions at the Strauss Dynasty Museum (16 February - 31 December 2017) and in the Vienna library at City Hall (until 12 May 2017).
+Strauss specialists – and those aspiring to become one – dive into the exciting history of the Blue Danube Waltz in the special exhibition at the Strauss Dynasty Museum (16 February - 31 December 2017).

 At the House of Music visitors can lead the baton and be "virtual conductors" of the Blue Danube Waltz, and a room of the exhibition there is dedicated to Johann Strauss and the Vienna Waltz.
 The golden statue of the Waltz King in the Stadtpark is one of the most popular photographic motifs in Vienna.